20 x 25 cm

 Marc Sobel, The Bristol Board

 You can read 14 pages of extracts by clicking on the thumbnails and navigate with the arrow keys.
+You can also download these extracts in PDF.

 You can read this e-book by clicking on the thumbnails and navigate with the arrow keys.